As an Amazon Associate I earn from qualifying purchases.

-This week in our Farm Fresh Tuesday Blog Hop, we will be talking about how to have plan for food security via vegetable gardening, and sharing our favorite vegetables to grow to feed your family in times of need.
-Our featured post this week discusses how to prepare for recession, job loss or hard times.
+Today we will be talking about how to have plan for food security via vegetable gardening, and sharing our favorite vegetables to grow to feed your family in times of need.
+Our featured post on the Farm Fresh Tuesday this week discusses how to prepare for recession, job loss or hard times.

 Victory Gardens Served a Purpose

 Back in December of 1941, when the US entered into World War II, the idea of Victory gardens began being promoted.
 They were planted to help prevent a food shortage.
 They are still a good idea, for reasons such as our recent pandemic, or just for your own family in the event of a job loss, recession or other hard times.

 This pandemic crisis is a tragedy, but one good thing is, it happened at the perfect time for us here in the US, to start vegetable gardens.
 Be sure to have Food Security via Vegetable Gardening this year.
 Do your research, planning, and get going!

 Food security via vegetable gardening, is one sure fire way to be prepared for any hard times that might come to your family.
 Living a homesteading lifestyle, and growing your own food is probably the most basic skill that you can have.
 This goes for any type of homesteader, whether you are an off grid prepper or an urban city lot homesteader.

 You would be surprised at how much food you can grow on a tiny lot!
 Check out this video on the famous Dervaes family in Pasadena CA at their city homestead they call The Urban Homestead and be inspired!
 They grow 6,000 of pounds of food on their 1/10th acre lot each year!
 Go subscribe to the Urban Gardener to be inspired!

 Which Vegetables Give the Most Bang for Their Buck